Retropaint/skelform_user_docs/src/starter_guide/basics.md

 This can be used to set parents as the 'pivot' to their children.

-Example: A foot is the child of the knee.
+**Example**: A foot is the child of the knee.
 When the knee rotates, the foot 'orbits' and correctly stays in place.

 ## Conclusion

-By now you have hopefully gotten a good idea of how bones work.
-Play around wtih them a little more and see what you can make!
+Play around with bones and textures, and try to create a rig.

 Once you are ready, let's start [animating](./animating.md) it!